gtarik/packingalgorithm/README.md

 # Packing algorithm

-This is an algorithm that solves the mathematical bin packing problem.
+This is an algorithm that solves the mathematical bin packing problem.(with no height/width constraints)

 ## How it works
 This algorithm uses the Binary Tree Bin Packing approach.
 It dynamically grows the rectangle in which the rectangles are supposed to be packed.